AliciaJK/WeatherDashboard/README.md

 # 06 Server-Side APIs: Weather Dashboard

-## Your Task
+## The Task:

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
-Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+Use a third-party APIs develop a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that provides basic setup and usage instructions.
 You will use `localStorage` to store any persistent data.